-Standing faculty a Graduate Group Not Graduate Group SP2 Eligible to serve as a chair d , supervisor d , or member.
+Standing faculty a Graduate Group Not Graduate Group SP2 • Eligible to serve as a chair d , supervisor d , or member.
 All members of the Standing Faculty are ipso facto members of the graduate group.
 Not SP2 Eligible to serve as a chair, supervisor, or member.
 Eligible to serve as a member or supervisor if a majority of the committee are GG members and with approval of the GG.
 Associated faculty c Graduate Group Not Graduate Group SP2 Eligible to serve as a member.
 Eligible to serve as a supervisor only with approval of the Vice Provost for Education.
 Eligible to serve as a member if a majority of the committee are GG members and with approval of the GG.
 Eligible to serve as a supervisor only with approval of the Vice Provost for Education.

-Not SP2 Eligible to serve as a member.
-Eligible to serve as a supervisor only with approval of the Vice Provost for Education. • Eligible to serve as a member if a majority of the committee are GG members and with approval of the GG.
-Eligible to serve as a supervisor only with approval of the Vice Provost for Education. --------- --- --- --
+Not SP2 Eligible to serve as a member. • Eligible to serve as a member if a majority Eligible to serve as a supervisor only with of the committee are GG members and with approval of the Vice Provost for approval of the GG.
+Education. • Eligible to serve as a supervisor only with approval of the Vice Provost for Education.